demisto/content/Packs/Code42/Integrations/Code42/README.md

 ### code42-legalhold-remove-user
 ***
-Adds a Code42 user to a legal hold matter.
+Removes a Code42 user from a legal hold matter.

 #### Base Command